yashjain0313/tweetX/README.md

 # tweetX website

-It's a twitter clone make using MERN stack using TypeScript.
+It's a twitter clone made using MERN stack with TypeScript.

 ## Functionality and Features